TimetoPretend54/MyPortfolio/navigation/graphics&techwriting/README.md

 ### Baxter-Alexa Interface

-Infographic for explaining the correlation to the goal of having Baxter (robot) and Alexa having bidirectional communication between each other.
+**Description:** Infographic for explaining the correlation to the goal of having Baxter (robot) and Alexa having bidirectional communication between each other.

 <p align="center">
     <img src="../../assets/techwritings/baxter-alexa-interface.jpg" width="200"/>